AdventuresInMinecraft/AdventuresInMinecraft-Mac/README.md

 PAUSE
 ```

-4. Save the file in notepad to the `Server` folder as `start.bat`.
+4. Save the file to the `Server` folder as `start.bat`.
 The start.bat file is a windows batch program which will startup the Minecraft server when it is run.

 5. Double-click the `start.command` file to run it and startup the server.